coverclock/com-diag-bin/README.md

 two partition pattern found in the standard Raspbian image distributions, *not* the Noobs distributions which has more partitions.

+The Raspbian disk images from the RaspberryPi.org web site are compressed using zip, and that is the format used by the piimageinstall and piimageextract scripts.
+The piimagebackup and piimagerestore scripts use gzip compression instead.
+In either case, these tools are only useful if you load the image onto a uSD card that is the same size (and, typically, the same brand and model) or a larger size than the uSD card from which they were copied.
+And in either case, the piimageexpand script can be used to expand the root file system to use the remainder of the uSD card.

 ## Determine the Raspbian version from an uSD card.

     mount /dev/sdx2 /mnt2